kristen1028/MathDataScience/Problem_Set_3.md

 img = to_pil(images[i])
 img_t = preprocess(img).unsqueeze_(0).to(device)
 ```
+The code block takes the 'i'-th image tensor from the batch 'images', converts it to a PIL image, preprocesses it to make it suitable for a model, adds a batch dimension, and then sends it to the appropriate device (either GPU or CPU).
+The resulting tensor, 'img_t', is now ready to be input to a neural network model.

 # Use the pre-trained AlexNet model to classify the image
 ```python
 scores, class_idx = alexnet(img_t).max(1)
 print('Predicted class:', labels[class_idx.item()])
 ```
+The code block uses the 'alexnet' model to predict the class of the image represented by 'img_t', and then it prints out the human-readable name of the predicted class using the labels dictionary.

 # Extract weights from different layers of the AlexNet model
 ```python